Skip to main content

 1 mentions Positive Neutral Negative

-Players express a strong emotional connection to the game, particularly appreciating the phenomenal voice acting and engaging storytelling.
-The narrative evokes happiness and curiosity, especially regarding the character dynamics, which enhances the overall emotional experience.
+Players express a strong emotional connection to the game's narrative, highlighting the exceptional voice acting and engaging storytelling that evoke feelings of happiness and curiosity about the characters' experiences.

 • “I find myself happy whenever a segment of narration is about to occur, not only because the voice acting is phenomenal, but because the story is emotional and interesting.
 I find myself wanting to know what Atley has to say about Harrison and his humanly ways.”